Medieval Timing Technique

 Methodological variants

-The calculator on this site follows the standard Abu Ma'shar method.
-If you learned firdaria through a different variant tradition, your sub-period breakdown may differ from ours.
+The calculator on this site follows the Bonatti / Dykes node-after-Mars variant.
+If you learned firdaria through the Abu Ma'shar or Schoener node-at-end variant, night-chart results from roughly age 39 onward may differ.
 Treat the calculator as one explicit method choice, not as a claim that every historical source teaches identical details.

 Glossary